pendulum-project/ntpd-rs/README.md

 Currently, ntpd-rs only supports Linux-based operating systems.
 Our current testing only targets Linux kernels after version 5.0.0, older kernels may work but this is not guaranteed.

-ntpd-rs is written in rust, and requires cargo 1.60.0 at a minimum to be built.
-We strongly recommend using [rustup](https://rustup.rs) to install a rust toolchain, because the version provided by system package managers tends to be out of date.
+ntpd-rs is written in rust, and requires cargo 1.64.0 at a minimum to be built.
+We strongly recommend using [rustup](https://rustup.rs) to install a rust toolchain, because the rust version provided by system package managers tends to be out of date.

 To build ntpd-rs run
 ```sh